Best prices Special offers for members of the PWE book club The cheapest delivery

 ORCID: 0000-0003-1740-4688

 Doctor of Law.
-Assistant professor in the Laboratory of Public Economic Law at the Faculty of Law of the University of Bialystok.
-Author of over 90 scientific publications for the scope of public economic law, including monographs and articles.
+Assistant Professor at the Public Commercial Law Department of the Law Faculty of the University of Białystok.
+Author of more than 120 publications in the field of public commercial law, including monographs and articles in ranked journals.
 Participant and co-organizer of national and international scientific conferences.

 DOI: 10.33226/0137-5490.2021.10.5